The Firstborn Is Dead

-The Firstborn Is Dead is the second studio album released by the post-punk band Nick Cave and the Bad Seeds.
-It was first released in 1985.
-On this record, singer Nick Cave continued his fascination with the American South, with its references to Elvis Presley and bluesmen like Blind Lemon Jefferson.
-The photography is by Jutta Heinglein.
+The Firstborn Is Dead is the second studio album by the Australian rock band Nick Cave and the Bad Seeds, released on 3 June 1985 by Mute Records.
+Produced by the band and Flood, the album saw lead vocalist Nick Cave continue his fascination with the Southern United States, featuring references to Elvis Presley and bluesmen like Blind Lemon Jefferson.
 The album was recorded in the Hansa Studios in Berlin, Germany.
-Cave later said of this album, "Berlin gave us the freedom and encouragement to do whatever we wanted.
+Cave later said of the album, "Berlin gave us the freedom and encouragement to do whatever we wanted.
 We'd lived in London for three years and it seemed that if you stuck your head out of the box, people were pretty quick to knock it back in.
 Particularly if you were Australian.
 When we came to Berlin it was the opposite.
 People saw us as some kind of force rather than a kind of whacky novelty act."

 The album's name is a reference to Jesse Garon Presley, the stillborn identical twin of Elvis Presley.
+The cover art photography was taken by Jutta Henglein-Bildau.

 The album was remastered and reissued on 27 April 2009 as a collector's edition CD/DVD set.
 The CD features the original 7-song vinyl LP's track listing, while "The Six Strings That Drew Blood" is featured as a bonus audio track on the accompanying DVD.

+Critical reception

+Spin critic Andrea 'Enthal wrote that "The Firstborn Is Dead, with its blue cover and mournfully authentic blue lines of harmonica and guitar, journeys through a mythical southern reality heavy on train wrecks, suicides, prison life, and big black crows.
+Cave's concept of America has been peeled from the grooves of old blues and Western cowboy 78s, then lovingly woven into an epic poem where John Lee Hooker meets Elvis Presley in a stream of consciousness that floods the equally mythical valley town, Tupelo."